-Measured outcomes: Stakeholder engagement began in late 2016, and program rollout began in 2017.
-To date, these growers have demonstrated an average of an 84% increase in yields, from an average of 9 tons/ha (in 2019) to 16.6 tons/ha (in 2021).In 2022, the program is targeting an important milestone with the certification of 4 smallholder associations under the RSPO Independent Smallholders Standard, which would be the first group of certified smallholders in Mexico.
-In 2022, the partnership estimates that Mexico will reach the milestone of 5 certified mills.
+To date, these growers have demonstrated an average of an 96% increase in yields, from an average of 9 tons/ha (in 2019) to 17.69 tons/ha (in 2022).
+In 2022, the program hosted the First "Palmeros Sustentables" Conference, with the participation of over 250 people, including technicians, producers, and local governments.
+Additionally, the program is engaging with medium and large producers to support the implementation of sustainable practices.

+Compliance with certification: In collaboration with FEMEXPALMA and Proforest, the program has conducted a diagnostic baseline across 4,904 hectares, demonstrating the producers are in compliance with 31% of the RSPO Standard and developed an action plan to support their pathway to sustainable production.
+Finally, in 2022, 117 smallholder producers, representing 2,665 hectares and part of the Smallholder pilot program, became the first to pass the eligibility milestone as part of the RSPO Smallholder Standard.
 Note that latitude/longitude refers to an identified location within the region for which the program applies.
-In 2019 and 2020, PepsiCo supported Femexpalma and Proforest in implementing a series of courses to accelerate the adoption of sustainable practices in Mexico, including a course on Social and Environmental Impact Assessments, RSPO Lead Auditor P&Cs, Standard Operating Procedures, RSPO Independent Smallholder Standard, and RSPO Supply Chain Standard.
-RSPO certified mills in Mexico.
 At the supplier level, PepsiCo engages with Oleofinos, PepsiCo's main supplier, to improve transparency and traceability.
 In 2018-2019, PepsiCo supported development and implementation of Oleopalma's roadmap for certification of their Jalapa and Palenque mills.
-In March 2020, Oleopalma's Jalapa mill became the first RSPO certified mill in Mexico.In 2020, Femexpalma organized a webinar for Oleopalma to share lessons learned on the certification process with the wider industry.
+In March 2020, Oleopalma's Jalapa mill became the first RSPO certified mill in Mexico.
+In 2020, Femexpalma organized a webinar for Oleopalma to share lessons learned on the certification process with the wider industry.
 PepsiCo continues to engage in supporting the uptake of RSPO certification in the local market.
 Our goal is to continue to implement the RSPO smallholder Certification to bring 5,000 metric tons (MT) ISH to market by 2023 and source 100% domestic production of RSPO Mass Balance (MB) by 2025.
-PepsiCo has supported the protection of over 70,000 ha under the identification of High Conservation Values in the Southeast of Mexico.PepsiCo has also supported the creation of the HCS-HCV probability maps to facilitate the conservation of forests and high conservation values on the smallholder's context, these tools have been developed by Proforest and endorsed by the RSPO and HCSA and cover the four-palm oil producing states.
+PepsiCo has supported the protection of over 70,000 ha under the identification of HCV in the Southeast of Mexico.
+PepsiCo has also supported the creation of the HCS-HCV probability maps to facilitate the conservation of forests and HCV on the smallholder's context, these tools have been developed by Proforest and endorsed by the RSPO and HCSA and cover the four-palm oil producing states.
 The HCS-HCV probability maps were launched in 2021 and is a resource that could support the 18 Mexican mills to meet NDPE goals.